Anti-Scottish sentiment: In the media

-We must not flinch from a solution.

-(I await legal prosecution.)In a 2007 obituary titled James Michie, gentle genius, Boris Johnson dubbed Michie "one of the most distinguished poets and translators of the 20th century" and referred to "Friendly Fire" as an example of how he wrote "whimsically, sometimes with bite."
+In June 2019 an anti-Scottish poem titled "Friendly Fire" was recirculated on the internet, leading to criticism of Boris Johnson.
+The poem was written by James Michie and published in The Spectator magazine in 2004 by Johnson, who was its editor at the time.
+In a 2007 obituary titled "James Michie, gentle genius", Johnson dubbed Michie "one of the most distinguished poets and translators of the 20th century" and referred to "Friendly Fire" as an example of how he wrote "whimsically, sometimes with bite."

-The term Scottish mafia is a pejorative term used to refer to a group of Scottish Labour Party politicians and broadcasters who are believed to have had undue influence over the governance of England, such as the constitutional arrangement allowing Scottish MPs to vote on English matters, but not the other way around.
-The termed had found usage in the UK press and in parliamentary debates.
+The term Scottish mafia is used pejoratively to refer to a group of Scottish Labour Party politicians and broadcasters who are perceived as having had undue influence over the governance of England, such as the constitutional arrangement allowing Scottish MPs to vote on English matters, but not the other way round.
+The termed had found use in the British press and in parliamentary debates.
 Members of this group include Tony Blair, Gordon Brown, Alistair Darling, Charles Falconer, Derry Irvine, Michael Martin and John Reid.

-An edition of the BBC satirical show Have I Got News for You aired on 26 April 2013 prompted over 100 complaints to the BBC and Ofcom for its perceived anti-Scottish stance during a section discussing Scottish independence.
-Panelist Paul Merton had suggested Mars bars would become the currency of a post-independence Scotland, while guest host Ray Winstone added, "To be fair the Scottish economy has its strengths – its chief exports being oil, whisky, tartan and tramps."
+An edition of the BBC panel show Have I Got News for You aired on 26 April 2013 prompted over 100 complaints to the BBC and Ofcom for its perceived anti-Scottish stance during a section discussing Scottish independence.
+The panelist Paul Merton had suggested Mars bars would become the currency of a post-independence Scotland, while the guest host Ray Winstone added, "To be fair the Scottish economy has its strengths – its chief exports being oil, whisky, tartan and tramps."